boltops-tools/terraspace-docs/_docs/learn/aws/configure.md

     export AWS_REGION=`aws configure get region` # to match what's in ~/.aws/config

 The reason we have to configure `AWS_REGION` also, is because Terraform doesn't seem to use the `~/.aws/config` setting, but will use the `AWS_REGION`.

-Note: Terraform does not seem to currently support the use of source_profile.
-The fix will be released when [terraform-aws-provider #14077](https://github.com/terraform-providers/terraform-provider-aws/pull/14077) is released.

 ## Test AWS Setup